vovgou/loxodon-framework/docs/LoxodonFramework_en.md

 #### Generate C# Code

 The properties of the localized configuration, similar to the Android configuration, can be used to generate a static class.
-If you are using the C # version of MVVM, you can use it this way.
-This adds a language compilation check mechanism to avoid errors.
-If you are programming in Lua, this is not recommended.
-You can use the Localization class directly.
+It's recommended while you use the C# version of MVVM, this adds a language compilation check mechanism to avoid errors.
+It's not recommended while you are programing in Lua, you can use the Localization class directly.

 Right-click on the root directory of the localization configuration, and pop up the code generation menu as shown below.
-Click Localization Make, select the code directory and file name, and generate a C # static class.
+Click Localization Make, select the code directory and file name, and generate a C# static class.

 ![](images/Localization_Make.png)